 Do I have to attend training?

 New Site Liaisons, Head Coaches and Assistant Coaches and returning Site Liaisons, Head Coaches and Assistant Coaches who attended training prior to the Fall 2016 season are required to attend in-person coach training prior to the start of the season.
-Practice Partners are not required to attend in-person training.
+Practice Partners are not required to attend in-person training, but are welcome to take part.

 How do I become a coach?